 Water for Curry

-Divide the curry between bowls, top with the remaining coriander and serve with any remaining lime wedges.
+b) Top with the remaining coriander and serve with the lime wedges for squeezing over.
 Enjoy!